bluedabadi/SchwabAutoTrading/README.md

 #### Losing Trade?
 if an existing trade has the external value < 0.005 x strike price and expires in two weeks.
 We close this existing trade, and STO a new trade that has at least 2% lower strike price and $0.30 higher premium.
+#### New to Step 1: The Wheel Strategy
+If you choose THE_WHEEL in ACCOUNT_TRADING_STRATEGY_MAP of configs/config.py, then we sell cash secured puts and covered calls for this account.
+The new puts/calls settings are the same as the above STO a new put/call, so is the definition of a winning trade.
+However in The Wheel strategy there is no losing trade any more.
+We will just let it be assigned and then sell the trading of the other direction.
 ### Step 2: Scan through high IV stocks and sell options if the day, week, or month change is larger than x percent;
 We do this based on two benefits:
 1. when a stock moves down significantly, the implied volatility (IV) of the stock increases, therefore a good candidate to sell puts;